UU-Human-Evolution/1MB335/Lab4.md

 **Figure 1: An example output of OGDraw with a gap.** *The black arrow indicates a gap in annotated features where undiscovored proteins may exist.
 Taken from Pogoda et al. A guide to organellar genome assembly and annotation.*

 If you do see gaps of > 300 base pairs, write down the coordinates (you can for example look at the coordinates of the features on both ends of the gap) and proceed to the next step.
-Should you have no gap at all, save the output of OGDraw (you will need to submit it).
+Should you see no gaps at all, save the output of OGDraw (you will need to submit it).

 ### Step 6: Look for open reading frames (ORF) with ORFfinder

-We are going to use a last annotation tool, [ORFfinder](https://www.ncbi.nlm.nih.gov/orffinder/), to find putative genes (open reading frames).
+We are going to use a last annotation tool, [ORFfinder](https://www.ncbi.nlm.nih.gov/orffinder/), to find ***putative genes*** (Open Reading Frames).
 In particular, we are going to investigate the gaps that you identified in Step 6.
-If you did not identify any gap, you can perform the analysis on the entire mitochondria.
+If you did not identify any specific gaps, you can instead perform the analysis by looking for ORFs over the lenght of the entire mitochondrial sequence.

-Go to [ORFfinder](https://www.ncbi.nlm.nih.gov/orffinder/) and copy your mitochondrial sequence.
++ Go to [ORFfinder](https://www.ncbi.nlm.nih.gov/orffinder/) and copy your mitochondrial sequence.
 In Search parameters, choose 300 for the minimal ORF length, as it is unlikely that protein coding genes will be shorter than 300 base pairs.
 You also need to specify the genetic code; select between codes 2 and 5 depending on your species.
 Finally, in the "ORF start codon to use", choose " 'ATG' and alternative initiation codons".
-If you had identified gaps in the previous step, you can specify where the program should search ("From" and "To").
+As mentioned before, if you identified gaps in the previous step - you can specify where exactly the program should search in ("From" and "To").
 Submit the job.

-If ORFfinder did find ORFs, you should see a lot of information.
++ If ORFfinder managed to find ORFs, you should see a lot of information.
 On the top of the results window you have a representation of the mitochondria (or of the region you specified) with the predicted ORFs.
-Have a look at them.
-How do their length vary?
-Do they all have the same orientation? (look at the white arrows on the red background)
+Take a look at them.
+How does their length vary?
+Do they all have the same orientation? (you know the orientation by looking at the white arrows on the red background)

-Below on the right, you have a summary of the different ORFs.
++ Below on the right, you can find a summary of the different ORFs.
 If you highlight one of the ORFs, its sequence (in amino acids) will be shown in the window on the left.
-Finally, below that left window, you can click on "SmartBLAST".
++ Finally, below that left window, you can click on "SmartBLAST".
 This option can very quickly identify proteins in the ORFs.
-This is very useful and can help you decide whether an ORF is really a gene or not (if an ORF has no good hit, it suggests that maybe there is not really a gene there).
+This is very useful and can help you decide whether an ORF is really a gene or not (if an ORF has no good hits, it suggests that maybe there is not really a gene there).

-**From now on, the instructions will differ whether you looked at a certain region of the mitochondria or if you looked at the entire mitochondria.**
+**From now on, the instructions will differ depending on whether you looked at just a certain region of the mitochondria or the entire mitochondria.**

-### If you looked at smaller regions:
+### If you looked at a certain region/s:

-Did ORFinder find anything?
++ Did ORFinder find anything?
 If it didn't, in any of the regions, run it again for the entire mitochondria and proceed to "If you looked at the entire mitochondria".

-If ORFfinder did find something, run SmartBLAST on the ORF(s).
++ If ORFfinder did find something, run SmartBLAST on the ORF(s).
 If the ORF has good hits, this suggest that there is really something in the gap.
-It is possible that ORFfinder identified several ORFs belonging to the same gene.
-You can add the new gene to your GeSeq output file.
+It is also possible that ORFfinder identified several ORFs belonging to the same gene.
+You can go ahead and add the new gene to your GeSeq output file.
 Copy the lines corresponding to an existing gene (both the "gene" and the "CDS" information) and paste it in the right location.
 Then modify the start and end of the gene, its name and, if you want, add the amino acids sequence.
-Repeat if you looked at more gaps.
+Repeat the steps above if you specified more than one gap for ORFfinder to look into.
 Finally, run OGDraw (see Step 5) on your modified GeSeq file.
 Save the output as you will need to submit it.

 **Question 7 (alternative 1).
 What are the new genes identified by ORFfinder?**